Your reporting breaks the moment

 If accountability is split, reliability stays optional.

-Why this wins vs the usual options
+Why this works when the usual options don't

 Hiring